TheoW03/TheoW03/README.md

 I am a 4th year university Computer science student

-I have a strong passion for building software. and its one of my favorite hobbies to partake in
+I have a really strong passion for building software.

-my preferred languages are C++, java, C#...
+the langauges I work the most in are, Java, C#, C/C++.

 I spend most of my time either working on programming langauges (designing them or creating a compiler for them) or doing something oriented around the Nintendo Entertainment System (usually making a game of somesort, or working on my NES console emulator)